 International students at Trent can gain valuable work experience while studying in Canada.
-Some jobs and volunteer positions may require a student to have a work permit issued by Immigration, Refugees and Citizenship Canada (IRCC).
-Review the definition of work and types of work below to determine whether you need a work permit.
+Depending on your study permit and eligibility, you may be able to work on campus, off campus, or participate in program-related work placements without a separate work permit.
+Review the definition of work and types of work below to determine your eligibility to work in Canada.

 What is considered work?